Concept

 Phantasia — the mind's capacity to produce images — is one of the Philokalia's most counterintuitive teachings for modern readers.
 Contemporary culture celebrates imagination as a creative faculty.
 The Philokalia treats it with deep caution — not because it's evil, but because it is the primary tool the destructive patterns use to capture the mind.

 Consider how the patterns work: anger uses phantasia to replay scenes and rehearse arguments.
 Desire uses it to produce fantasy objects.
 Vainglory uses it to construct scenarios of recognition.
-Sadness uses it to replay memories of what was lost.
 In every case, the imagination generates the images that the passions then feed on.
-Without phantasia, the passions would have no material to work with.

 The tradition is not entirely negative about imagination.
-Peter of Damaskos recommends vivid meditation on Christ's sufferings.
 The liturgical tradition uses icons as doorways to prayer.
-But there is a consistent distinction: directed imagination (deliberately chosen, held under the governance of awareness) is different from autonomous imagination (running on its own, producing images the passions then exploit).
+But there is a consistent distinction: directed imagination — deliberately chosen, held under the governance of awareness — is different from autonomous imagination — running on its own, producing images the passions then exploit.
 The first can serve the spiritual life.
 The second must be watched with the same vigilance given to any other thought.